FrontMen/node-proxy-services/README.md

 ### Install

 Copy the `run.coffee` and `./node_modules` to a `scripts` directory within you project folders.
-Open a Terminal window and cd to your apps folder
+Open a Terminal window and cd to your webroot [which is the `apps` folder].
 Run the script:

     coffee ../scripts/run.coffee